quiettype/obsidian-gym/README.md

 - [x] fix chart logic in workout routine
 - [x] fix chart on exercise, x-axis should be time and date, not just date.
 - [ ] ~~add relation between equipment and place for better exercises selection~~
-- [ ] add muscle-group or exercises dashboard
+- [x] add muscle-group or exercises dashboard.
+Used Bases.
 - [ ] add demo video
 - [ ] if possible, add full body visualization of each exercises done and soreness/muscle area (simulate rest periods and recovery)
 - [ ] hide properties is default on notes inside workouts folder